 |

-author in the gambling field and sometimes dubded the "voice of poker", writes
+multiple author in the gambling field and sometimes dubded the "voice of

-colourful commentary in CH4's late Night Poker.
-Jesse is also the author of the
+from his colourful commentary in CH4's late Night Poker.
+Jesse is also the

 the World, an insiders look at the action and games around the